nrwl/nx-workshop/docs/lab21-alt/LAB.md

     - Make a change to your AdminUI (maybe change the text in the header)
     - Make a change to your Store (maybe change the title in the header)
     <br /> <br />
-6. Commit everything locally on `master` and then push (it's important we push to the `master` branch as that's where our workflow runs)
+6. Commit everything locally on `main` and then push (it's important we push to the `main` branch as that's where our workflow runs)
    <br /> <br />
 7. You should see your new workflow start up under the "Actions" tab on your GitHub repo
    <br /> <br />